Ajax MotionProtect Curtain: the history of the development of the outdoor curtain detector with pet immunity

 The motion detection system of the MotionProtect Curtain curtain detector offers two modes: with active pet immunity and without it.

 When the pet immunity is enabled, PIR sensors represent independent data sources.
 Once in the detection zone, a person crosses two fans of rays provoking signals from two sensors with the characteristic symmetry and coverage.
 The ZOE algorithm instantly analyzes the data by comparing the parameters of the signals and reaching a verdict: intrusion.
-Animals, glares, leaves fluttering in the wind, air flows trigger signals of different nature, and the MotionProtect Curtain ignores them as false alarms.
+Animals, glares, air flows trigger signals of different nature, and the MotionProtect Curtain ignores them as false alarms.
 In this mode, the curtain detector can operate outdoors.

 When the pet immunity is disabled, two PIR sensors operate as a single detection system: the MotionProtect Curtain is as sensitive as possible and has a maximum detection range.
 In order to trigger it, it is enough for a person to cross any of the rays.
 With allowance for the fact that the ZOE algorithm does not compare the character of the signals in this mode, the efficacy of protection against false alarms is lower.
 We recommend using MotionProtect Curtain with pet immunity disabled only inside the premises without potential sources of false alarms.